GrammaTech/ddisasm/README.md

   the applications are all at certain directory `real_world_examples`

 - `test_CGC.sh` test a subset of the CGC programs with different compilers and optimization flags.

-## Experimental Evaluation

-We would like to perform an evaluation along the following dimensions:

-Tools
-- Datalog Disassembler
-- GTx
-- Ramblr

-Benchmarks (× Compilers × Flags -- should include the versions used in the Ramblr paper)
-- coreutils
-- CGC binaries (a subset thereof)
-- Real World binaries (we need a real methodology for how these were selected)
-- Siemens programs

-Metrics
-- Runtime of the rewritten binaries
-- Memory consumption of the rewritten binaries
-- Size of the rewritten binaries (stripped)
-- Runtime of the binary rewriter
-- Memory consumption of the binary rewriter
-- Functionality of the rewritten binaries (as measure by their test suites)
-- Additional "precision" metrics (might be useful if we have GT-IRB)
-    - symbolization
-    - data vs. code location
-    - function boundary identification

 ### Issues/TODOs